 In the end, everyone learned a simple truth.
 Real beauty lives in kindness, in courage and in the promises you keep.

-Parents and Kids Discussion Questions for Snow White (Grimm’s fairy tale)
+Parent and Teacher Discussion Questions for Snow White and the Seven Dwarfs

 What is the biggest problem in this story?

 The wicked queen cannot stand being “second best.”
-Because of that, she tries to get rid of Snow White instead of fixing her own jealous feelings.
+Because of that, she tries to get rid of Snow White instead of facing her own jealous feelings.

 Why does the huntsman let Snow White go?